unfoldingWord-dev/tX/README.md

 All methods and modules **must** be documented with reStructured text.
 These doc strings will be used to generate the documentation files.

+## Subpackages

+If your service is prepared as a subpackage (directory) as apposed to a submodule (single file) you must add a doc string to the subpackage's `__init__.py` file otherwise it will not be added to the table of contents.